elijah629/redditlang/RedditLang Spec GenZ.md

 ## Statements

-- Statements are all on separate lines
+- They're lone wolves, always on a separate line.
-- There is no semicolon or something of that like
+- No need for semicolons, no cap.
 - Statement may only appear at the top level of the file and inside of blocks
 - The top level statements are regarded first by the implementation